• Skip to main content

 Substitutions And Variations

-• Meat Options: Replace the ground beef with ground turkey, ground chicken, or ground bison.
-If you are looking for a lower fat variation you can also use 90/10 lean ground beef.
+• Meat Options: Swap the ground beef for ground turkey, ground chicken, or ground bison.
+For a lower-fat version, 90/10 lean ground beef works great too.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.